RegExpTemplate/regexp-template-core/README.md

 npm i @regexp-template/core
 ```

-Using the script tag the RegExpTemplate class becomes avaliable on the global scope.
+Using the script tag the RegExpTemplate class becomes available on the global scope.

 On _Node.js_ can be required using:
 ```JS